childsb/glusterfs-hadoop-docs/ConfiguringAmbari2.markdown

 `mapred.system.dir=glusterfs:///mapred/system`
 `mapreduce.jobtracker.staging.root.dir=glusterfs:///user`

 * Review your configuration and then click the "Deploy" button.
 The services should deploy successfully with a few warnings and take you through to the Ambari Dashboard.
-You should see all the services started with the exception of Nagios and MapReduce2.
+You should see all the services started with the exception of Nagios.
+Note: If you select the YARN service, you will notice that the NodeManagers are not yet running.
+This is because the Hadoop Linux Container Executor for the NodeManagers still needs to be configured.

-** Starting the MapReduce2 service **
+** Configuring the Linux Container Executor**

+* In the Ambari Dashboard, select the YARN service and then click the "Stop-All" button.

 * [Download](http://rhbd.s3.amazonaws.com/steve/setup_container_executor.sh) and run the setup_container_executor.sh script on each server in the cluster.